Tools4everBV/HelloID-Conn-Prov-Target-KPN-Lisa/README.md

 ## Requirements

-1. **MWP Api Credentials**: Refer to the KPN MWP API documentation for detailed instructions: [MWP Api documentation](https://mwpapi.kpnwerkplek.com/index.html).
+1. **MWP API Credentials**: Refer to the KPN MWP API documentation for detailed instructions: [MWP API documentation](https://mwpapi.kpnwerkplek.com/index.html).
    - Create an **App Registration** in Microsoft Entra ID.
    - Create access credentials for your app:
      - Create a **client secret** for your app.